spencerja/spencerja.github.io/content/post/HackTheBox_Inject/index.md

 title: "HackTheBox_Inject"
 date: 2023-07-08T09:04:19-05:00
 tags: ["LFI","Arbitrary File Read","Metasploit","ansible"]
 description: "Inject is an easy difficulty box with a vulnerability in how visitors can view uploaded images.
 Using LFI techniques for directory traversal, we can read the source code and understand that a particular web plugin is vulnerable to a metasploit exploit.
-After obtaining a foothold, we find that one user owns a directy utilized by ansible for automated tasks.
+After obtaining a foothold, we find that one user's group controls a directory utilized by ansible for automated tasks.
 By supplying a malicious ansible playbook, we are able to escalate privileges to execute commands as root."
 image: "injectlogo2.png"
 categories: ["Hack The Box"]
 ---